epfl-si/xaas-admin/README.md

     you'll be asked for.
     > make install

-1. Check that all 3 containers are running.
+1. Check that all 2 containers are running.
     > docker ps

     You have to see:
-    * xaas-nginx
     * xaas-django
     * xaas-mariadb